A UI designer with no tools is like a driver without a steering wheel – it’s funny and dangerous.

 SketchAppResources – If you’re an avid Sketch user, this is a no-brainer.
 Kits, icons, tutorials, templates and more.

-StudioAmigos – a curated collection of free resources for Invision Studio.
+FigmaCrush – a curated collection of free resources, UI kits and templates for Figma.

 Icons8 – The biggest icon pack created by a single design team.
 Thus its main advantage: all icons are made consistent with each other making it easy to combine them in a single interface.
 Bonus: every icon has iOS, Material Design and Windows versions, if you want to follow major companies guidelines.